 Corporate America is increasingly looking at ways to cater to dog owners.
 If you are looking for a new job and the employer says they are a dog-friendly office, don't be afraid to ask what kind of perks or amenities they are offering.

-Consider if you can focus at work with your dog in the office
+Consider whether you can focus at work with your dog in the office

 Another factor to keep in mind when thinking about bringing your dog to work with you is your work style.
 Consider your preferences for how you work and how your dog might benefit or interfere.
 Do you need quiet and a lack of distraction to get your job done?